openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/openvino_plugin_library/detailed_guides/low_precision_transformations.rst

 Step 1.
 Common optimizations
 ++++++++++++++++++++++++++++

 This step is optional for LPT but typically is presented in OpenVINO™ plugins.
 The step doesn't use any LPT transformation.
 Firstly, the step disables dequantization operations constant folding on constant subgraph on weights to prevent the lost of dequantization info on the next plugin transformations.
-After that, it optimizes nGraph function and convert operations to operation set 1.
+After that, it optimizes the transformation function and converts operations to operation set 1.
 Typically, usage of this step is the simplest way to meet LPT requirements for the input quantized model.
 If plugin can guarantee that LPT input requirements are met, then this step can be skipped.

 .. doxygensnippet:: docs/snippets/lpt_intel_cpu_plugin.cpp
    :language: cpp
    :fragment: [lpt_common]

 Step 2.
 Low precision transformations execution
 +++++++++++++++++++++++++++++++++++++++++++++++
 This step is mandatory.
 It configures and runs LPT transformations.